Elizabeth Hurley, 54, Struts Her Stuff In Figure-Hugging Dress As She Advocates For Breast Cancer Awareness

 “Good day, beautiful,” another commented.

-This is hardly the first time that Elizabeth Hurley has lent her star power to raising awareness about breast cancer.
+This is hardly the first time that Elizabeth has lent her star power to raising awareness about breast cancer.
 As The Cut reports, she has been the face of Estee Lauder’s campaign for this cause for over 20 years.

 As the article notes, the cosmetic giant’s long-running campaign is largely responsible for the iconography related to the disease, like the pink ribbons.